Medicare covers up to 10 psychology sessions per year, but you will need a mental health treatment plan from your GP to be eligible.

 Unfortunately, as of 1 January 2023, the Australian Government rolled back this initiative and you are no longer able to claim up to 20 free therapy sessions.

-You can still claim up to 10 free therapy sessions as long as you obtain your mental health treatment plan.
+But, you can still claim up to 10 free therapy sessions as long as you obtain your mental health treatment plan.

 Mental health professionals set their own fees.
 This may mean Medicare may cover all or some of the bills.
 But, if you see a mental health professional who bulk bills, Medicare will cover the entire cost.

-If your therapist bulk bills, you could get up to 10 therapy sessions for free.
-Provided you have a mental health plan from your doctor.
+If your therapist bulk bills, you could get up to 10 therapy sessions for free, provided you have a mental health plan from your doctor.
 If you have obtained a mental health treatment plan, you can find a psychologist near you on Talked.

-As of 2024, Medicare will rebate you $93.35 per session with a general psychologist, $137.05 per session with a clinical psychologist and $82.30 per session with a social worker.
+As of 2025, Medicare will rebate you $93.35 per session with a general psychologist, $137.05 per session with a clinical psychologist, and $82.30 per session with a social worker.

 Bulk billing means that rather than your doctor or medical health professional giving you the bill, they send it to Medicare which pays it on your behalf.